rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/ECOSTRESS.md

 - Used imaged between the hours of 9 am and 5 pm (constrains on image aquisition time)
 - ECOSTRESS only slightly improve ET measurements, but significanlty improved at specific sites when it was able to capture peak growth stage
 - Early morning image aquisition produced 'excessively' uniform ET maps
+- Semi-arid regions experience rapid changes in soil moisture and vegetation cover
+- ECOSTRESS does not have shortwave infrared bands, which are essential for deriving certain surface properties (albedo and LAI) that are important inputs for surface energy balance models

 ### Hu et al, 2023